Boost Your Candle & Products Sales in any Economy!

 One could jump to the obvious conclusion that they don’t know what they’re true costs are and are simply charging less for their candles “so of course they sell more”.
 Hmm.
+That doesn't usually work out in the long run.

 Maybe it’s their unrelenting enthusiasm for their new found craft, where they can make something completely special, unique, with so many scents to choose from, and even healthier than what the average person will buy off the big store shelf.
 They’re so excited they can’t wait to share it with all their friends, family and even the person behind them at the grocery store line.
 “Here’s my card”.
 Remember those days?